teokafor/stack-master/README.md

 ## Setup
 To setup, clone the repo and run:
-> npm create vite@latest untitled-card-game --
+> npm create vite@latest stack-master --

 Then run